 Click HERE to view the Turtle Rock Family Handbook.

 food services and lunch

-A hot lunch program is available for 1st – 6th grade students.
-The elementary lunch price is $3.25 (milk included).
-Milk is also available for $.75.
-Prices subject to change each year.
-Money can be deposited into your child’s LunchBox account.
+A free hot lunch and a cold snack is available to all students daily.
+Students will need to enter their lunch codes into a Point of Sale reader to receive a free lunch or snack.
+Additional lunch or snack items may be purchased for a fee.
+Please see the IUSD Nutritional Services website for more information.
 Checks should be made payable to IUSD Nutrition Services.
 Students access the funds by inputting their assigned number.
 The cost of the lunch is deducted from their account.
 Please help your child to memorize his/her number.
 If your income meets required income eligibility guidelines, complete a free/reduced lunch application.
 Qualification for free/reduced lunch is confidential.
 Additional forms are available online from the Nutrition Services and Lunchbox website.

 Administration of Medicine

 No medications may be sent to school with a student.
 The school must have on file a signed authorization from the parent and physician to administer medicine to children.
 All medicines, including prescription and over-the-counter drugs, must be labeled and in their original containers showing diagnosis, medication, name, dose, route, and time.
 A new Medication Request form is required at the start of each school year.
 You can access the Medication Request form here or contact the Turtle Rock Health Office.